firoyj/firoyj.github.io/_posts/2023-11-24-order-book.md

 mathjax: true
 layout: post
 categories: github, website
-excerpt: "This is a custom excerpt for your post."
+excerpt: "## Purpose of the Order Book

+The Order Book’s role is to handle users' requests - to receive them from frontend, validate, and save them in the database. it consists of _3 steps_:

+1.	receive user request
+2.	verify allowance
+3.	save in the database"
 ---

 ## Purpose of the Order Book

-The Order Book’s responsibility is to handle users' requests - to receive them from frontend, validate, and save them in the database. it consists of _3 steps_:
+The Order Book’s role is to handle users' requests - to receive them from frontend, validate, and save them in the database. it consists of _3 steps_:

 1.	receive user request
 2.	verify allowance